christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 * CiviCRM Contact Action
 * CiviCRM Activity Action
 * CiviCRM Case Action (if the CiviCase Component is active in CiviCRM)
+* CiviCRM Participant Action (if the CiviEvent Component is active in CiviCRM)
+* CiviCRM Email Action (if the Email API Extension is active in CiviCRM)

 For the Parent + Child + Feedback example above, you will need to add two CiviCRM Contact Actions and a CiviCRM Activity Action and name them appropriately in their "Action name" Fields.